Connection

 loss

-Fractional loss when transfering energy.
+Fractional loss when transferring energy.
 This loss occurs “at the destination”, which means that for a loss of 5%, set as loss: 0.05

 , and considering a Snapshot